adevadiga/step-flow-wizard/README.md

 ### Author(s)
   Anoop Devadiga (anoopkundapur@gmail.com)

-### Next ?
+### Next?

-All the components are lazy loaded and discarded as soon as navigated to next/previous step.
+All the components are lazy loaded and discarded as soon as your navigate to next/previous step.
 This can result in component re-creation.